The First Homestead

 Follow-up to Sheldon’s Historic Tale:

-Agnes Suiter Freeman continued to live on the homestead until shortly before her death in 1931.
+Agnes Suiter Freeman lived on the homestead until shortly before she died in 1931.
 In 1936, by an act of the United States Congress, the site of Freeman’s homestead was recognized as the “first” homestead in the United States when it was designated the Homestead National Monument of America.
 The national monument comprises the original homestead claim of Daniel Freeman, the Freeman School, constructed in 1872, one other historic cabin, Freeman’s grave, and tree plantings.
-The property is administered by the National Park Service.
-Homestead National Monument of America is located in southeastern Nebraska, 40 miles south of Lincoln and 4 miles west of Beatrice on NE Highway 4.
+The National Park Service administers the property.
+Homestead National Monument of America is located in southeastern Nebraska, 40 miles south of Lincoln and four miles west of Beatrice on NE Highway 4.

 Contact Information: